jhicks59/CodingGuide/Loops.md

 # Loops - runs a block of code repeatedly until a set condition becomes false
 ### For-in Loop - used to iterate over a sequence (like a range, array, dictionary, or string).
+Assigns each item within the loop a temporary constant
+#### if the temporary constant isn't needed, use an underscore instead
 ##### Syntax
 ```Swift
 for item in sequence {